Ian Goodfellow: Research

 Goodfellow is best known for inventing generative adversarial networks (GANs), using deep learning to generate images.
 This approach uses two neural networks to competitively improve an image's quality.
 A “generator” network creates a synthetic image based on an initial set of images such as a collection of faces.
-A “discriminator” network tries to detect whether or not the generator's output is real or fake.
-Then the generate-detect cycle is repeated.
-For each iteration, the generator and the discriminator use the other's feedback to improve or detect the generated images, until the discriminator can no longer distinguish between the fakes generated by its opponent and the real thing.
-The ability to create high quality generated imagery has increased rapidly.
-Unfortunately, so has its malicious use, to create deepfakes and generate video-based disinformation.
+A “discriminator” network tries to determine whether images are authentic or created by the generator.
+The generate-detect cycle is repeated.
+For each iteration, the generator and the discriminator use the other's feedback to improve or detect the generated images, until the discriminator can no longer distinguish between generated and authentic images.
+However, GANs have also been used to create deepfakes.

 At Google, Goodfellow developed a system enabling Google Maps to automatically transcribe addresses from photos taken by Street View cars and demonstrated security vulnerabilities of machine learning systems.

 Recognition

 In 2017, Goodfellow was cited in MIT Technology Review's 35 Innovators Under 35.
 In 2019, he was included in Foreign Policy's list of 100 Global Thinkers.